MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## The Windows Solution

 This is the base WindowsSolution folder to be used for all Unity Projects.
 Copy it across to any new project and always add to the root of the client repo.
 This contains the Windows Store and Windows Phone apps.

-*Run the Init.ps1 script on the root to rename UnityProject to the ProductName used in Unity Player Settings* (e.g LostLight).

 You can then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.